Jordan Shotwell

 What's the difference between the Webflow Premium and Team plans?

-Premium is a Site plan ($25/month billed yearly) for individual marketing sites.
-Team is an all-in-one offering ($2,500/month billed yearly) that bundles a Site, 10 seats, Localization, AEO agents, and Enterprise-style governance features into the contract.
+Premium is a Site plan ($300/year) for individual marketing sites.
+Team is an all-in-one offering ($30,000/year) that bundles a Site, 10 seats, Localization, AEO agents, and Enterprise-style governance features into the contract.

 Will my existing Webflow Business plan price change?

 Yes.
-You'll be migrated to the new Premium plan at $25/month annual, but included bandwidth drops from 100GB to 50GB.
+You'll be migrated to the new Premium plan at $300/year, but included bandwidth drops from 100GB to 50GB monthly.
 You can lock in your current Business plan for another year by switching to annual billing before your cutoff.

 When do Webflow's 2026 pricing changes take effect?